Nodeclipse/www.nodeclipse.org/updates/list.md

 [home page](/) (news, site navigation)

+Nodeclipse 0.5 has critical bug.
+Read news on home page.

 # Nodeclipse Plugins List

 The list below is for convenient and quick way to install Eclipse plugins.